Diabetes Technology Network (DTN) Ireland & Diabetes Collaborative Clinical Trial Network (DCCTN)

 Dr Tomás Griffin has recently taken up a post as a Consultant Diabetologist at Galway University Hospitals/CHO2 and Honorary Senior Lecturer at the University of Galway.
 He is a graduate of the school of Medicine at the University of Galway (First Honour).
 He completed a PhD entitled, “The Role of Novel Biomarkers in Addressing the Burden of Chronic Kidney Disease in Diabetes Mellitus” at the University of Galway.
 In addition, he holds a Masters in Clinical Research (First Honour) and a Higher Diploma in Clinical Education (First Honour) from the University of Galway.

-Dr Griffin was awarded and completed a competitive Clinical Fellowship in Diabetes Technology with a special focus on diabetes in pregnancy at the prestigious Leicester Diabetes Research Centre (2021-2022).
-He is an honorary Lecturer at the University of Leicester and a Clinical Consultant in Diabetes Communication Technology at the University of Dundee.
+Dr Griffin was awarded and completed a competitive Clinical Fellowship in Diabetes Technology at the Leicester Diabetes Research Centre (2021-2022).
+He is an honorary Lecturer at the University of Leicester.
+Dr Griffin is the clinical lead for the Insulin Pump/Technology services at Galway University Hospitals, Ireland.
+He was the local lead for the roll-out of the Hybrid Closed Loop Insulin Pump Pilot at Leicester General Hospital.
 Dr Griffin has worked as a Consultant Diabetologist/Associate Professor of Medicine at University Hospital Limerick/University of Limerick.
+In addition to multiple academic publications, Dr Griffin has received national and international awards for his research.

 Professor Chantal Mathieu